UoY-RoboStar/robocert-metamodel/README.md

-# robocert-metamodel
+# RoboCert Metamodel

 This repository contains the Eclipse plugins that implement that metamodel of RoboCert.

-It also includes Java code that implements custom functionality on the model, as well as common helper functionality.
+_This is pre-release material._  We greatly appreciate any suggestions, comments, and issues.

+## What this repository contains

+This repository contains:

+- the `robostar.robocert` project, containing:
+  - the metamodel;
+  - utility classes;
+  - well-formedness condition checks;
+- the `robostar.robocert.tests` project, containing unit tests;
+- various other projects either generated from the metamodel or used to support deployment.

+### Metamodel

+Packages `robostar.robocert` and `robostar.robocert.impl` contain the metamodel proper.
+The EMF tooling generates this semi-automatically from the model files.

 The main representation of the metamodel is `robostar.robocert/model/RoboCert.emf`.
 From this, one can generate